A Social Relations Perspective

 Technological advances have made it possible to transfer business critical IT infrastructure from internal servers to an external provider, and with cloud computing this development is continuing with added automation and increased efficiency.
 Cloud computing is, in other words, a continuation of ITO, which makes the previous 20 years of ITO research the natural starting point for studying of cloud computing.

-In “A review of the IT outsourcing empirical literature and future research directions” (M. Lacity, Khan, Yan, & Willcocks, 2010), the authors presents the results of a comprehensive study of academic literature focusing on IT outsourcing.
+In “A review of the IT outsourcing empirical literature and future research directions” (Lacity et al 2010), the authors presents the results of a comprehensive study of academic literature focusing on IT outsourcing.
 The aim of the research project was to address the following questions: “What has the empirical academic literature found about information technology outsourcing (ITO) decisions and outcomes?
 What are the gaps in knowledge to consider in future ITO research?”
-(M. Lacity, Khan, Yan, & Willcocks, 2010, p.395).
+(Lacity et al 2010, p.35).

 In their review of the literature, Lacity et al. (2010) find that the list of factors influencing the decision to outsource IT (ITO decision) is dominated by technological and business related aspects.
 In prioritized order, the primary factors are: reduction of costs, a focus on core competencies and access to expertise.